MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 ---
-title: Discovering objects, properties, and methods | PowerShell 101
+title: Discovering objects, properties, and methods
 description: You don't have to be a developer to understand and use objects, properties, and methods. ms.date: 06/02/2020 ms.topic: guide